Family in Azerbaijan: State Committee for Family, Women and Children Affairs of Azerbaijan Republic

 The State Committee for Family, Women and Children Affairs was created by the Decree of the Azerbaijani President on February 6, 2006 and Hijran Huseynova was appointed Chairman of the Committee by the Decree of the President dated February 6, 2006.

 The State Committee on Women's Issues was established by the Decree of the President of the Republic of Azerbaijan dated January 14, 1998.

 The Committee has been functioning to solve the existing problems in this period.
 The State Committee for Family, Women and Children Affairs of the Republic of Azerbaijan has been established with the Decree of the Azerbaijani President dated 6 February 2006.
-The State Committee for Family, Women and Children Affairs of the Azerbaijan is the central executive body that carries out state policy and regulation in the field of work with family, women and children's probs.
+The State Committee for Family, Women and Children Affairs of Azerbaijan is the central executive body that carries out state policy and regulation in the field of work with family, women and children's problems.

 The duties of the Committee are consisting of the comprehensive development and consolidation of the family institution, protection of family values, minimizing its problems, increasing the role of the family in society and improving its welfare.
 During the three years of activity, the committee has achieved a number of successes.
 In general, no government agency has been dealing with family problems in a centralized way in the country so far.
 First of all, a general database of families living in Azerbaijan was created, survey questionnaires were conducted in all cities and regions of the republic.